PhilHen/HieroglyphicKeyboards/README.md

    * modify the xml file sources/localized.xml according to your needs
    * modify the global constants in code/buildCldrHiero.py (if needed)
    * run code/buildCldrHiero.py , which will generate an xml file in the output folder
-   * open keyman developer (windows only), new project, LDML Keyboard - paste the generated xml file
+   * open keyman developer (windows only), new project, LDML Keyboard - paste the contents of the generated xml file
-   * compile and install
+   * using keyman developer, compile the keyboard and install it

 It IS possible to build the keyboard on a linux or apple computer, using [keyman developer command tools](https://help.keyman.com/developer/14.0/guides/command-line)